 Strengths

-Deadline tracking is real, not marketing: code has eu_acknowledgment_deadline + feedback_due_at + overdue/due_soon scopes
+Deadline tracking is real, not marketing: code has eu_acknowledgment_deadline + feedback_due_at + overdue/due_soon scopes; lifecycle stepper UI surfaces SLA timing in both reporter and handler views

 Retention is configurable AND auto-purged: RETENTION_MONTHS_OPTIONS [12,24,36,60] + RetentionCleanupJob

-Two-factor reporter access: Case ID + reporter-chosen 6-digit passcode (bcrypt digest), session-gated inbox; identifier is separated from secret
+Two-factor reporter access: Case reference (WB-XXXX-XXXX) + reporter-chosen 6-digit passcode (bcrypt digest), session-gated inbox.
+Reporters can also download a PDF copy of their own report from the follow-up portal (audit-logged)

-Modern stack with no EOL liabilities: Rails 8 + Turbo + Tailwind 4; no CKEditor or jQuery
+Modern stack with no EOL liabilities: Rails 8.1 + Turbo + Tailwind 4 + daisyUI 5; no CKEditor or jQuery

-Multi-handler case assignment: per-report assigned_to FK on Membership, Pundit scope enforces admin-sees-all / member-sees-only-assigned, assignment changes are audit-logged and the assignee is notified automatically
+Multi-handler case assignment: per-report assigned_to FK on Membership, Pundit scope enforces admin-sees-all / member-sees-only-assigned, assignment changes are audit-logged, deactivated members auto-unassigned from open reports

 Weaknesses